PerryPlooij/RailNL/README.md

 ![Rail Map](doc/Rail_Map.png)

 ### Assignment
-The assignment of this project is to create an algorithm within python that creates a train lining system that optimizes the overall quality of the lining system.
-This can be done by maximizing the objective function(K = p*10000 - (T*100 + Min)) given in the excercise.
+The assignment of this project is to create an algorithm within python that generates a train lining system that optimizes the overall quality of the lining system.
+This can be done by maximizing the objective function given in the excercise.

 ### Method

 ### Prerequisites